 Ingredients

-- 100 g brown sugar garlic pork tenderloin sliced super thin heated just BARELY in the microwave until it’s not cold.
-No need for hot!
-That’s what will make it taste reheated.
+- ¼ cup brown sugar pork tenderloin sliced super thin and heated just BARELY in the microwave 100 g

 Instructions

-- Chimichurri mayo: Combine equal parts chimichurri and your base (low fat mayo, lite (or fat free) sour cream, or greek yogurt.)
+- Combine equal parts chimichurri and your base (low-fat mayo, lite sour cream, or Greek yogurt) to make the chimichurri mayo.

-- Build your sandwich: Top bottom bun with 2 tbs or 30 g of chimichurri spread, then 100 g of thinly sliced pork, 15 g each of the caramelized onions and apples, tomatoes, and arugula.
+- Assemble the pork tenderloin sandwich by topping the bottom bun with 2 Tbsp or 30 g of chimichurri spread, then 100 g of thinly sliced pork, tomatoes, arugula, and 15 g each of the caramelized onions and apples.
+Enjoy!

 Notes

-- It’s such a small portion of sour cream, mayo, or yogurt, it won’t make a huge difference which you choose.
-But for these specific macros I used greek yogurt.
+- Regarding the chimichurri mayo – it’s such a small portion of sour cream, mayo, or yogurt, it won’t make a huge difference which you choose.
+But for these specific macros in this recipe, I used Greek yogurt.
 Lite sour cream is my favorite for flavor and texture.

 - If you don’t have leftover chimichurri and don’t want to go to too much trouble, just do a quick stir of ¼ cup of your base, a clove of garlic (frozen dorot cube for me of course), and some quick minced cilantro and basil to taste!
 Pretty much this staple basil “aioli” in this recipe, with some added cilantro, OR I’m sure it’d be good with my all-time favorite always-stocked skinny chipotle cream.